Mull Wildlife Photography Workshops (Available All Year)

 With over 300 miles of coastline, Mull is one of the top places in the UK to see otters, and Pete knows some of the very best locations on the island to see these often elusive mammals.

-As well as knowing where to look, I also know the signs to look for when determining if otters are around, how to spot them (in all weathers), and most importantly, how to approach and observe them, without scaring the otter away.
+As well as knowing where to look, he also knows the signs to look for when determining if otters are around, how to spot them (in all weathers), and most importantly, how to approach and observe them, without scaring the otter away.

 When tracking otters, you may be climbing over slippery rocks and through seaweed, so be sure you are confident in doing this before booking such a workshop.
 You may also have to crouch for periods of time, in all weather conditions, so bear this in mind too!
 It is worth it though, to see these creatures close up.